YuvalBayer/HydrophobicityGraphClassifier/README.md

 # Molecular Graphs

-## Environment Managment
+## Environment Management

 ### Dealing with SMILE format

-The primary package to convert SMILE format to graphs is using  [RDKit](http://www.rdkit.org/docs/api-docs.html).
+The primary package to convert SMILE format to graphs uses [RDKit](http://www.rdkit.org/docs/api-docs.html).
 RDKit has Python API.
-It is recomendded to create a separate environment to install this package:
+It is recommended to create a different environment to install this package:

 ```
 conda create -c conda-forge -n my-rdkit-env rdkit
 conda activate my-rdkit-env
 ```

-In the same package, after extracting Graph data from SMILE format, it is recomended to use NetworkX for graph visualization according to the following installation:
+In the same package, after extracting Graph data from SMILE format, it is recommended to use NetworkX for graph visualization according to the following installation:

 ```
 conda install -c anaconda networkx